yestab335/GSuiteDM-Website/README.md

 ## Special Directories

-### `assets`
+### `public`

-The assets directory contains your uncompiled assets such as images and/or fonts.
+The public directory contains your uncompiled assets such as images and/or fonts.

 ### `components`

-The components directory contains your ReactJS components.
+The components directory contains your NextJS components.
 Components make up the different parts of your page and can be reused and imported into your pages, layouts and even other components.

-### `routes`
+### `app`

-Routes are a great help when you want to change between different pages of your web application.
-Make sure the `react-router-dom` is installed as a dependency.
+The app directory is the main directory for your Next.js application.
+It contains all of the code that is necessary to run your application, including the pages, components, and styles.

 This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).